hamacjumar/vscode-droidscript-docs/README.md

 ![Context menu](./img/screenshot-5.png)

 If you are satisfied with the result of your changes to the Docs, you can commit and push your changes to your copy of the repo and then send a **Pull Request** to DroidScript Docs.

+## Live Preview Flickering Issue

+If you notice flickering on the live preview when you type on the editor or when you save a file, it is due to live preview extension settings that will auto update when there are changes in the editor files.
+You can turn it off in VS Code by going to

+**`"Settings > User > Extensions > Live Preview > Live Preview: Auto Refresh Preview"`**

+And then select **`"Never"`**.

 ### Authors
 - **GineersLife:** Jumar Hamac - *hamacjumar@gmail.com*